oriz456/atomic-swaps/README.md

 [![Build Status](https://travis-ci.org/DiviProject/atomic-swaps.svg?branch=master)](https://travis-ci.org/DiviProject/atomic-swaps)
 [![codecov](https://codecov.io/gh/DiviProject/atomic-swaps/branch/master/graph/badge.svg)](https://codecov.io/gh/DiviProject/atomic-swaps)

-#### On chain atomic swaps for Divi, Bitcoin and other cryptocurrencies with gRPC support.
+#### On chain atomic swaps for DIVI, Bitcoin and other cryptocurrencies with gRPC support.

-Based off of the original [Atomic Swap implementation by Decred](https://github.com/decred/atomicswap).
-Divi has created a production ready Atomic Swap implementation that is gRPC and HTTP enabled.
+Based off of the original [Atomic Swap implementation by Decred](https://github.com/decred/atomicswap), Divi has created a production ready Atomic Swap implementation that is gRPC and HTTP enabled.
 This enables Atomic Swaps to be workable with mobile and web applications.

 ## Compiling from source